top of page

 I am a graduate of The Culinary Institute of

-America and have worked in NYC Restaurants Gramercy Tavern and Gotham Bar & Grill under chefs Alfred Portale and Top Chef host Tom Colicchio.
-I then trained in France at restaurants George Blanc and Regis Marcon, both 3 Michelin star establishments.
-I continued to train in Florence Italy at Cibreo Restaurant and taught classes at famed Italian cookbook author Giuliano Bugialli's school in the Tuscan countryside.
-I lived and worked outside of Seville Spain for Chef Ferran Adria of El Bulli restaurant at Hacienda Benenazuza and also in St. Moritz Switzerland at the 2 Michelin star restaurant Talvo.
+America and have worked in NY Times 3-star Restaurants Gramercy Tavern and Gotham Bar & Grill under chefs Alfred Portale and Top Chef host Tom Colicchio.
+I trained in France at restaurants George Blanc and Regis Marcon, 3 Michelin-star establishments.
+I continued to train in Florence, Italy, at Cibreo Restaurant and taught classes at famed Italian cookbook author Giuliano Bugialli's school in the Tuscan countryside.
+I lived and worked outside of Seville, Spain, for Chef Ferran Adria of El Bulli restaurant at Hacienda Benenazuza and St. Moritz, Switzerland, at the 2 Michelin star restaurant Talvo.

-After five years of training and extensive traveling in Europe, I returned to the United States and eventually became the Executive Chef at the Metropolitan Opera House Grand Tier Restaurant at Lincoln Center.
-Past private chef experience includes a summer stint for architect /artist Peter Marino at his Southhampton home and NY Knicks player Kristops Porzingas.
-I have been reviewed by every major publication including the NY Times, Time Out Magazine, NY Magazine, Inside Jersey, and NY Observer.
+After five years of training and extensive traveling in Europe, I returned to the United States.
+I became the Executive Chef at the Metropolitan Opera House Grand Tier Restaurant at Lincoln Center.
+Past private chef experience includes a summer stint for architect /artist Peter Marino at his Southhampton home and NBA player Kristops Porzingas.
+Every major publication has reviewed me, including the NY Times, Time Out Magazine, NY Magazine, Inside Jersey, and NY Observer.

 After working as an executive chef for ten years, I decided to complete my education.
 I received my B.A. in Art from Montclair State University.
-During this time I also pursued my interests in wine, olive oil, and Neapolitan pizza making.
-I received the certificate level 3 in wine studies from WSET at the international wine center in NYC and attended the UC Davis, ONAOO, and Savantes courses for certification in olive oil sensory analysis.
-After graduating from Montclair University I received my MA in Food Studies/Nutrition from New York University.
-Currently, I have recently returned to New York University to pursue an
+I also pursued my interests in wine, olive oil, and Neapolitan pizza making during this time.
+I received a certificate level 3 in wine studies from WSET at the International Wine Center in NYC.
+I attended the UC Davis, ONAOO, and Savantes courses for olive oil sensory analysis certification.
+After graduating from Montclair University, I received my first MA in Food Studies/Nutrition from New York University.
+In 2023, I graduated with an MPH in Nutrition from NYU School of Global Public Health.

 Philosophy

 After having cooked professionally for nearly 25 years, I became more interested in food on a global level.
-With an expanding world population, how will we be able to grow and produce food to feed everyone in the near future?
-Will we be able to do this in a way that is not detrimental to humans, the environment, and the animals that are involved?
+With an expanding world population, how will we be able to grow and produce food to feed everyone shortly?
+Will we be able to do this in a way that is not detrimental to humans, the environment, and the animals involved?
 I believe people need to be informed about the choices they are unwillingly making when purchasing what they will consume.
-Everyone should have access to healthy food choices no matter what socioeconomic background or income level.
-Promoting a balanced diet is important since undernutrition and overnutrition are widespread issues affecting society on a national and global scale.
-Food labeling and advertising with misleading health claims can be very confusing to the naive consumer.
-The public needs to be more aware of the consequences of ingesting the additives in the foods they consume.
-There is much work to be done in this area, but raising public awareness regarding the virtues of making informed healthy food selections will play a key role in curtailing food-related health issues. we need to as a nation, return to wholesome, healthy good food.
+Everyone should have access to healthy food choices regardless of socioeconomic background or income level.
+Promoting a balanced diet is important since undernutrition and overnutrition are widespread issues affecting society nationally and globally.
+Food labeling and advertising with misleading health claims can confuse the naive consumer.
+The public needs to be more aware of the consequences of ingesting the additives in their foods.
+Much work is needed in this area, but raising public awareness regarding the virtues of making informed, healthy food selections will play a key role in curtailing food-related health issues.
+We must return to wholesome, healthy, good food as a nation.
 I hope you agree with me.

 Link to my Medium Page for stories on food, culture, wine & travel